Hutaym

-There is little reliable information on the origins of the Hutaym, which is consistent with the name's being a derogatory term applied by outsiders to socially low-ranking groups.
-The Arab tribes regard them as neither Qaḥṭānite nor ʿAdnānite and thus not true Arabs by descent, and refuse to intermarry with them.
-One story, however, attributes their pariah status to an act of incest by the eponymous ancestor Hutaym, who was presumably an Arab.
+There is little reliable information on a unified origin for the groups labelled Hutaym, which is consistent with the name being a derogatory term applied by outsiders to socially low-ranking groups.
+Historically, dominant Arab tribes regarded them as neither Qaḥṭānite nor ʿAdnānite and thus not true Arabs by descent, refusing to intermarry with them.
+Hostile folklore propagated by rival tribes, often documented by early Western ethnographers, attempted to justify this social exclusion by accusing a mythical eponymous ancestor of severe moral taboos.
 Another account makes them descendants of the Banū Hilāl.
-James Raymond Wellsted, who visited them in the early 1830s, speculated that they were the Ichthyophagi mentioned by classical authors.
+James Raymond Wellsted, who visited the region in the early 1830s, speculated that they were the Ichthyophagi mentioned by classical authors.

-The Hutaym regard themselves as kin of another pariah group, the Sharārāt.
-Both groups breed dromedaries and are thus more respected than the Ṣulayb, a pariah group that breeds donkeys.
-They are regarded as superior hunters to the Bedouins (noble Arab nomads), but inferior to the Ṣulayb.
-They also raise sheep and goats.
-The Hutaym of the coast are fishers.
+The groups labelled Hutaym regarded themselves as kin of another historically marginalized group, the Sharārāt.
+Both groups traditionally bred dromedaries (camels), sheep, and goats, which afforded them a higher socioeconomic standing among dominant tribes compared to other marginalized groups.
+They were also regarded as highly skilled hunters.
+Those living on the coast worked as fishers.

-The Hutaym live mainly around Khaybar and the Ḥarrat Khaybar lava field has also been called the Ḥarrat Hutaym.
-They also live in the Nafūd and the oasis al-Mustajidda and have migrated into the Tihāma to the south.
-Groups labelled Hutaymī are also found in Egypt, Sudan and the islands of the Red Sea, although it is not clear whether these groups are actually related to peninsular Hutaym.
-The Hutaymī camel traders of Kassala have intermarried with the Beja.
+Demographics associated with this label live mainly around Khaybar, and the Ḥarrat Khaybar lava field has historically also been called the Ḥarrat Hutaym.
+They also reside in the Nafūd and the oasis al-Mustajidda and have migrated into the Tihāma to the south.
+Groups labelled as Hutaymī are also found in Egypt, Sudan and the islands of the Red Sea, although it is not clear whether these groups are actually related to the peninsular groups.
+The camel traders of Kassala associated with this name have intermarried with the Beja.

 The term Hutaym first appears in Arabic literature around 1200, then again in Ottoman tax records of the early 16th century.
-They were one of the five tribes of the sanjak of Gaza who paid tribute to the sultan.
+They were recorded as one of the five tribes of the sanjak of Gaza who paid tribute to the sultan.
 A record of 1553 states they habitually raided the sanjak of Ajlun and had to be put down.
-By the 19th century, as recorded by several European travellers, the term being used to describe a low caste and not a specific tribe.
-The English poet Charles Montagu Doughty travelled through Hutaymī territory in 1877–1878 and wrote about his experience in Travels in Arabia Deserta.
+By the 19th century, as recorded by several European travellers, the term was explicitly being used to describe a low caste and not a specific tribe.
+The English poet Charles Montagu Doughty travelled through territory associated with them in 1877–1878 and wrote about his experience in Travels in Arabia Deserta.
 He considered them more robust than the Bedouins but less dignified.
 The British Admiralty's Handbook of Arabia, written for the Arab Revolt during World War I in 1916, denigrated them as soldiers but admitted that they openly resisted the Rashīdī Emirate (Britain's adversary) and even raided the outskirts of the Rashīdī capital, Ḥāʾil.